-I’m an audio producer and oral historian with a passion for exploring the world through stories, and soaking up the magic of the human voice.
+I’m a journalist, audio producer and oral historian with a passion for exploring the world through stories and sounds.

-My written and audio work has been published by ABC Radio National, The Saturday Paper, The Monthly podcast, Deutsche Welle, and Overland Journal.
+My written and audio work has been published by The Guardian, ABC Radio National, The Saturday Paper, The Monthly podcast, Deutsche Welle, and Overland Journal.

 What I’m working on